a workshop and two enclosed garages, nestled in Châtillon, bordering Clamart

 The garden-level floor

-When you step through the original glazed wooden front door, topped with a fanlight decorated with wrought-iron arabesque motifs, you reach a short hallway that leads to the reception rooms as well as the basement and first floor.
-Bathed in natural light on summer afternoons thanks to a glass door, which also offers a broad view of the garden, a vast reception room extends to the right with nearly 57 m² and a modern boat deck-style hardwood floor.
+When you step through the original wooden front door, topped with a fanlight and punctuated with glazed portions decorated with wrought-iron arabesque motifs, you reach a short hallway that leads to the reception rooms as well as the basement and first floor.
+A spacious reception room with contemporary boat-deck style flooring and comfortable proportions stands to the right.
+Its size easily accommodates a lounge area and a separate dining area.
+The large window overlooks the garden, providing afternoon light and views of the greenery.
 In the right-hand corner, a black-marble Napoleon III-style fireplace with lion-claw jamb bases, will provide roaring fires once it has been swept.
 Outside, the terrace upon stilts, which is level with the living room, cleverly extends the reception space and makes it possible to enjoy the garden in spring, while its structure allows natural light to reach the semi- underground basement.

 The first floor

-From the entrance hallway, an original oak staircase leads up to the first floor.
-This floor has kept its original oak narrow-plank hardwood flooring and includes three comfortable bedrooms that look out at the garden – one of them, in the corner, has windows on two sides and looks out on the lush garden.
+Calm, greenery and a traditional layout characterise this level, which has kept its original oak narrow-plank hardwood flooring and includes three comfortable bedrooms that look out at the garden – one of them, in the corner, has windows on two sides and looks out on the lush garden.
 This first floor also includes a bathroom, filled with natural light from a window, and a separate lavatory.
+On the landing, a staircase leads to the top floor.

 The second floor

-The staircase carries on up to the top floor where there is a vast bedroom (a floor area of 28 m2) with an open bathroom bathed in natural light thanks to windows on three sides, while wardrobes have been fitted in the roof space along one wall.
+On the top floor there is a vast bedroom (with a floor area of 28 m²) with an open bathroom bathed in natural light thanks to windows on three sides, while wardrobes have been fitted in the roof space along one wall.
 The bathroom (with a floor area of nearly 11 m2) is spacious and includes a shower, a bathtub and, between two windows, a Memphis-inspired semi-circular washbasin adorned with tiny red-pointed white tiles.
 A hidden door at the back takes you to a separate lavatory.
 From this comfortable bathroom, a glass door leads out onto a terrace that was built into the roof when the house was transformed in the late 1990s.

 The basement

-Partially underground and with a floor area of 61 m2, it extends beneath both the original edifice and the extension topped with its glazed roof and located in the small former courtyard.
+Partially underground, it extends beneath both the original edifice and the extension topped with its glazed roof and located in the small former courtyard.
 This level includes a boiler room with a gas boiler that should be replaced.
 Two rooms look out on the garden, one through a window and another via a glass door; the latter, partially walled up some years ago, could easily be returned to its original purpose.
-The first room, a former television room inspired by Moroccan aesthetics, connects to the conservatory, while a large study, which also communicates with the conservatory, extends beneath the kitchen.
+On the other side, the first room, a former television room inspired by Moroccan aesthetics, connects to the conservatory, while a large study, which also communicates with the conservatory, extends beneath the kitchen.
 In addition, the basement also includes has an alcove that has been turned into a utility room, as well as a large wardrob.

-At one end of the garden, an independent studio of 26 m2, for which a variety of uses could be imagined, blends in harmoniously with the garden's vegetation thanks to its semi-circular picture windows.
-With its own bathroom with lavatory, it communicates with two closed garages (14 and 16 m2), accessible from the street.
+At one end of the garden, an independent studio, for which a variety of uses could be imagined, blends in harmoniously with the garden's vegetation thanks to its semi-circular picture windows.
+With its own bathroom with lavatory, it connects to one of the two enclosed garages opening onto the street.
+The second garage is accessible from the street, as well as through a door at the bottom of the garden.

 Our opinion